apetrycki/daikinskyport/API_info.md

-“tempOutdoor”: current outdoor temperature, in C “humIndoor”: current indoor humidity, in % “humOutdoor”: current outdoor humidity, in % “weatherDay[n]TempC”: forecast of the temps for days 1-5 (ex. weatherDay1TempC) “weatherDay[n]Icon”: tstorms, partlycloudy, (these are all I have right now) “weatherDay[n]Cond”: text description of conditions
+“tempOutdoor”: current outdoor temperature, in C “humIndoor”: current indoor humidity, in % “humOutdoor”: current outdoor humidity, in % "cspActive": current cooling set point, in C "hspActive": current heating set point, in C "cspSched": current cooling set point for the schedule, in C "hspSched": current heating set point for the schedule, in C "fanCirculateActive": current status of fan circulation, true/false "oneCleanFanActive": current status of One Clean Fan, true/false “nightModeActive”: current status of night mode, True/False “weatherTodayTempC”: forecast of the temps for today “weatherTodayIcon”: tstorms, partlycloudy, (these are all I have right now) “weatherTodayCond”: text description of conditions “weatherTodayHum”: humidity forecast “weatherDay[n]TempC”: forecast of the temps for days 1-5 (ex. weatherDay1TempC) “weatherDay[n]Icon”: tstorms, partlycloudy, (these are all I have right now) “weatherDay[n]Cond”: text description of conditions